A Passion to Understand How We Process Our World

 I use both cortical and olfactory bulb systems to study how dopamine and GABA synergistically mediate mechanisms, such as gain control and tuning.
 I employ several state of the art techniques to investigate neural circuit activity: in vivo and in vitro imaging, electrophysiology, optogenetics, and neural circuit modeling.
 I am also collaborating with bioengineers to beta test and inform the next generation of optical sensors to push the limits of how we image and understand brain activity in awake and behaving animals.

-I am currently looking for faculty positions.
-If hiring, please contact me directly to review my complete research plan (email@example.com or 763-245-6779).
+If hiring, please contact me directly for additional information or to review my complete research plan (firstname.lastname@example.org or 763-245-6779).

 Independent Funding: NIH NIDCD F32 NRSA and R21 Early Career Research Award